rajasindhu21/Portfolio-Website/README.md

 # Portfolio-Website
-✨ Floating Background Animation
+🌐 Portfolio Website

-This portfolio includes a floating background animation in the hero section, created using pure CSS.
-Soft circular shapes are positioned absolutely and animated with CSS keyframes to float smoothly across the screen.
-The animation adds subtle visual motion, enhances user engagement, and keeps the design modern without distracting from the main content.
+This is a responsive and interactive personal portfolio website created to present my profile, technical skills, and achievements in a visually engaging way.
+The website includes a sticky navigation header, an animated hero section with floating background elements, and smooth text reveal and scroll animations.
+An interactive image gallery with hover zoom and text overlay enhances user interaction.
+Built using HTML, CSS, and JavaScript, this project reflects my understanding of frontend fundamentals, UI/UX principles, and modern web design practices.